 CCCR wants to build a channel for communication in our Archdiocese

-to unify and strengthen the voice of the laity
+- to clarify, unify and strengthen the voice of the laity

-in working together for the mission of the church.
+in following the Spirit's lead for the mission of the church and

 What is a deanery, you might ask?

-Lay Network members get a Lay Network Update email during the second week of each month.
+Lay Network members get a Lay Network Update email on or about the 15th of each month.

 To find your parish, deanery number, and quadrant, click here.